sr9dc/DS_Systems_Project_1/app/README.md

 From here, you will be guided to a prompt where you can submit lyric requests and view any successful requests.

-Make sure to have your Discord API Key URL on hand- it is an important input for submitting a Lyric Request!
+Make sure to have your Discord API Key URL on hand- this is an important input for submitting a Lyric Request!

 <!-- CONTRIBUTING -->
 ## Contributing